itsadhil/C2TC_JavaNotes/README.md

-# Java Notes
+**Java Notes**

-## Java Terminologies
+Java Terminologies

-- **JDK (Java Development Kit):** Toolkit for Java development.
-Includes the compiler (`javac`), libraries, and tools for building, debugging, and running Java applications.
+- JDK (Java Development Kit): The complete toolkit for Java development.
+Includes the compiler (javac), libraries, and various tools required to build, debug, and run Java applications.
-- **JVM (Java Virtual Machine):** Executes Java bytecode, enabling platform independence by abstracting hardware and OS.
+- JVM (Java Virtual Machine): The engine that executes Java bytecode, enabling platform independence by abstracting the underlying hardware and OS.
-- **JRE (Java Runtime Environment):** Contains JVM and core libraries (not development tools).
+- JRE (Java Runtime Environment): Contains the JVM and core libraries needed to run Java applications, but not development tools.
-- **ByteCode:** The platform-independent code generated after compilation; executed by JVM.
+- ByteCode: The intermediate, platform-independent code generated after compilation.
+The JVM interprets and executes this code.

-## Running Java Programs Without Main Method
+Running Java Programs Without Main Method

-- In older Java versions, you could run programs using only static blocks, without a main method.
+- In older Java versions, programs could run using only static blocks, without a main method.
-- This is deprecated and unsupported in modern Java.
+- This approach is deprecated and unsupported in modern Java versions.
-- Today, every Java application must have a `main` method.
+- Today, every Java application must have a main method as the entry point.

-## Example: Static Blocks and Main Method
+Example: Static Blocks and Main Method

 ```java
 package day1.basics;